AONIEX/Portfolio/index.md

 ### Extra Information

-   -Synaptic was made by a team of 8 people: 2 Programmers (Me being one of them), 3 Designers, 2 Artists and 1 Artist/Animator
+- Synaptic was made by a team of 8 people: 2 Programmers (Me being one of them), 3 Designers, 2 Artists and 1 Artist/Animator
-   -Made in Unreal 5
+- Made in Unreal 5
-   -Made with C++ and Unreal Blueprints
+- Made with C++ and Unreal Blueprints
   <br/>

    ![Synaptic Gif One](Assets/SynapticOne.gif) ![Synaptic Gif Two](Assets/SynapticTwo.gif)